Ernst Zundel, deported from Canada on Holocaust denial charges, dies at 78

 A Canadian judge ruled that Zundel’s activities were a threat to national security as well as ”the international community of nations,” clearing the way for his deportation to Germany later that year.

-Zundel was convicted in Germany in 2007 on 14 counts of inciting hatred for years of anti-Semitic activities, including contributing to a web site devoted to denying the Holocaust – a crime in that country.
+He was jailed the day he arrived in Germany, and was later convicted on 14 counts of inciting hatred for years of anti-Semitic activities, including contributing to a website devoted to denying the Holocaust — a crime in that country.
+He was served with the maximum sentence — five years behind bars, with credit for time served.

 He was released from prison in 2010.